CoPhi/gs-public-editions/pherc-327/README.md

-# gs-public-editions
+# PHerc.
+327
-GreekSchools repositories for the public editions in XML file formats.
+XML files for the public editions

 ## License